Calculate the ROI on a Rental Property

 #1: Run your rentals like a business.

 This is a business, not a hobby or a side job.
 Even landlords with only one rental should view this investment as a business.
-Take it seriously, have a process in place for accounting, and don’t get too emotionally attached.
+Take it seriously, have a process in place for accounting (such as REI Hub’s software), and don’t get too emotionally attached.
 Damage will occur, but it’s all part of the cost of doing business.
 Be tough on screening and stick to your guns on rules, you’re not doing this for charity, but to make money, remember that.

 #2: Market the property online.